naftalimurgor/bitgesell-node-manager/README.md

 4. Change the RPC IP in `src/Config.php` to the docker network interface IP.
 5. Run either `docker-compose up -d` or `docker run -d -p 8000:80 --name bnm -v ${PWD}:/var/www/html php:7.4-apache` in the BNM folder.
-6. Add the following to your `bitcoin.conf`:
+6. Add the following to your `BGL.conf`:
 ```
 rpcbind=127.0.0.1
 rpcbind=172.17.0.1